contributte/newrelic/README.md

 $appName = 'PHP Application'; // default (NULL means default)
 $license = 'your_licence_key';

-\VrtakCZ\NewRelic\Tracy\Bootstrap::init($logLevel, $appName, $license); // all parameters are optional
+\Contributte\NewRelic\Tracy\Bootstrap::init($logLevel, $appName, $license); // all parameters are optional
 ```

 License
 -------
-NewRelic Nette is licensed under the MIT License - see the LICENSE file for details
+NewRelic Nette extension is licensed under the MIT License - see the LICENSE file for details